johnnylee-sde/jekyll-now/_posts/2016-11-28-Fast-numeric-string-to-int.md

 - 8 subtracts, 7 adds, 8 adds to index into num array
 - 7 multiplies

 Let's assume all the operations **except** multiplies are the same cost.
-Multiplies cost more.
+Multiplies usually cost more.

 Unrolled loop algorithm cost total = 31 ops and 7 multiplies.